nic-brian/setup-mariadb-instance/README.md

 Allow HTTP and HTTPS traffic.

+## Advanced Options

+In "Networking", add the `mariadb-server` network tag.

 ## Final configuration

 After the VM starts, use SSH to connect and get a root shell as follows.